Office of Grants and Sponsored Programs

 Fringe Benefit Rates

-The fringe benefits rate for administration and staff (full-time and part-time) and faculty (full-time) is 34.86 percent.
+The fringe benefits rate for administration and staff (full-time and part-time) and faculty (full-time) is 36.38 percent for FY21.
+Payroll tax for FY21 is 1.94 percent.

 Indirect Cost Rate

-The institutional rate is 10 percent on total direct cost.
+The institutional rate is 10 percent on total direct cost typically, or on Total Modified Direct Costs, as dictated by the funding entity.

 DUNS Number: 948845193